 The Archives of the Akademie der Künste function as an umbrella organisation for all three memory institutions – the archives, library and museum.
 In this way, the Archives can offer ideal conditions for research into modern art, and provide for the requisite professional care of what is a very heterogeneous collection.
 For the stewardship of the archival materials, collections and art works, and to make them available to the public, the Archives have a staff of over 80 employees.

 The Archives are managed by the Archives Director’s Office, whose remit also covers the acquisition of materials, the event programme and research projects.
 The Archives Director’s Office is supported by the Archives Board, comprising experts from all the Academy Sections as well as representatives of the Federal Government and the state governments of Berlin and Brandenburg.
 The Archives Director is a member of the Akademie der Künste’s executive management.

 The Academy Archives are held in various locations.
 The Archives Director’s Office is housed at the main Robert-Koch-Platz location in Berlin’s Mitte district, which is also home to the majority of Archives departments as well as the cross-departmental Visitor Services and Media Services.
-The Library, Walter Benjamin Archive and Art Collection are housed in Luisenstraße, together with the conservation and loans departments.
-The Bertolt-Brecht-Archive is divided between Brecht’s historic former apartment in Chausseestraße and the Architecture Archives on Spandauer Damm in Charlottenburg.
+The Walter Benjamin Archive and the Art Collection are housed in Luisenstraße, together with the conservation and loans departments.
+The Bertolt-Brecht-Archive is located next to Brecht’s historic former apartment in Chausseestraße.
+The Architecture Archives and the Library are at Pariser Platz.